welintonandrey/3d_denoising/README.md

 ### TODO ###

-* dev the Non-Local Means and MSB denoising method
 * [DONE] - handle boundaries (use copyMakeBorder from OpenCV)
 * [DONE] - dev the Non-Local Means and LBP-TOP denoising method
-* implement a 2D version of Non-Local Means
 * [DONE] - create a script to run experiments
 * [DONE] - implement a parallel version of Non-Local Means
+* dev the Non-Local Means and MSB denoising method
+* implement a 2D version of Non-Local Means
+* implement a 3D version of Non-Local Means, which only considers 2D regions
+* create a new test (a scene which lots of objects)
+* implement a fast version of all NLM variants =)